 After all, you can’t see yourself the way they can, so if your arms are angled incorrectly or your back bent wrong, your friends will be the first to notice and help you correct it.
 You’re then better prepared to get ready to enter your first SUP race.

-3. Master the Basics
+3. Master the paddle board basics first

 Listen, it’s okay to have some pals correct your technique or vice-versa from time to time, but you should be very familiar with all the skills needed to be a good paddleboard racer.
 Otherwise, you won’t excel when it comes to competing with others.